Category Archives: 1950 Films

 I adore films about Hollywood (good ones), and Sunset Boulevard (1950) is an absolute treasure.

-Directed by classic film director, Billy Wilder, the film is a film noir about a legendary silent film star, Norma Desmond, unable to cope with modern films involving sound, and living a life of instability and mental illness, as her career has long ended.
+Directed by classic film director Billy Wilder, the film is a film noir about a legendary silent film star, Norma Desmond, who cannot cope with modern films involving sound and living a life of instability and mental illness as her career has long ended.

-Handsome Joe innocently stumbles upon her mansion and the two form an eerie relationship ending in tragedy.
+Handsome Joe innocently stumbles upon her mansion, forming an eerie relationship that ends in tragedy.

-Sunset Blvd. is a famous street that runs through Los Angeles and Beverly Hills, California and is immediately featured in the film as Joe Gillis, played by William Holden, drives down the street, an unsuccessful screenwriter, whose car is about to be repossessed.
+Sunset Blvd. is a famous street in Los Angeles and Beverly Hills, California.
+It is immediately featured in the film as Joe Gillis, played by William Holden, drives down the street, an unsuccessful screenwriter whose car is about to be repossessed.

-To avoid men chasing him, Joe pulls into a driveway and hides his car in a garage near a vast yet run-down mansion.
+To avoid being chased by men, Joe pulls into a driveway and hides his car in a garage near a vast yet run-down mansion.
 He is mistaken for a coffin salesman and meets the infamous and creepy Norma and her servant, Max.

 Norma needs companionship.
 The two, with Max, embark on a weird relationship based on jealousy, passion, and rage.

-The black-and-white style works extremely well in the film.
-The lighting gives off a mystique of intrigue and film noir.
+The black-and-white style works exceptionally well in the film, and the lighting creates a mystique of intrigue and film noir.

-Sunset Boulevard combines the noir with a rich character study of Norma and we feel her pain and isolation at being cast aside because of the times.
+Sunset Boulevard combines noir with a rich character study of Norma, and we feel her pain and isolation from being cast aside because of the times.

-I love how Wilder focuses both on the gloomy nature of Norma’s vast mansion- especially when she throws a New Year’s Eve party- isolated with just she and Joe and a hired band- interspersed with a lively party in Hollywood- filled with young, energetic, up and coming talents.
+I love how Wilder focuses on the gloomy nature of Norma’s vast mansion—especially when she throws a New Year’s Eve party isolated with just she, Joe, and a hired band—and intersperses it with a lively party in Hollywood filled with young, energetic, up-and-coming talents.

 The scenes mix perfectly and show the two different worlds and perspectives.